HoangNguyen679/aphelios/posts/rails_memory.md

 ```

 All my requests were handled but the memory did not decrease.
-It seemed like the Puma were not the root of the memory problem.
+It seemed like the Puma was not the root of the memory problem.
-I had to dig deeper and maybe it was ruby.
+I had to dig deeper, maybe the real culprit had been Ruby all along

 # Jemalloc